seed-labs/seed-emulator/examples/06-mini-internet/README.md

 - `P` means the session is a regular peering session.
 - `R` means the session is an MLPA (Multi-Lateral Peering Agreement) peering, or route-server peering sessions.
 It is functionally the same as the `P` sessions.
 - `X` means the session has an unspecified role; this will be explained later.
+- `I` means the session is internal (IBGP).
+Note that a session between IBGP peers does not necessarily mean there's a physical connection between the internal routers.
+The nature of IBGP requires full mesh connections to exchange routing information. (route reflector can be used to get rid of the full mesh, but the `Ibgp` layer uses full-mesh).

 Route export filters for different sessions are different:

 - For provider-customer transit sessions, the `C` end will only export its own prefixes and its' customers' prefixes; the `U` end will export everything (routes from other customers, peers, upstreams).
 - For peer sessions (`P`), both sides export only their own prefixes and their' customers' prefixes.
 - For unspecified sessions (`X`), both sides export all routes (routes from other customers, peers, upstreams) to each other.
+- For internal sessions (`I`), both sides export all routes (routes from other customers, peers, upstreams) to each other.

 ## Create helpers